 How do we define essential?

-We look at essentials as the things you need to live day to day, not things that you want.
-For example, you need underwear but don’t necessarily need a one-off dress.
+We look at essentials as the things you need to live daily, not things that you want.
+So, for example, you need underwear but don’t necessarily need a one-off dress.

 We understand that essential means different things to different people.
 Ultimately we define it as the things you use regularly.